TomConlin/dipper/resources/bgee/README.md

 There is interest in changing our bgee associations represented.
-Key to this may their very involved concept of "rank" which amounts to multiple levles of "normalizations" of already nebulus numbers.
+Key to this may their very involved concept of "rank" which amounts to multiple levels of "normalizations" of already nebulous numbers.

-I like their triage aproach they call gold, silver & bronze
+I like their triage approach they call gold, silver & bronze
 which may as well be good, bad and ugly as they
 do not even bother distributing the bronze by default.